-The Common Market, a mashup convenience store and deli with a fantastic patio, and Snug Harbor are two Plaza Midwood bars that also aren’t specifically gay, but LGBTQ Charlotteans and visitors alike will find a welcoming space at both these spots.
+The Common Market – a mashup convenience store and deli – Snug Harbor and Petra’s are a trio of Plaza Midwood bars that also aren’t specifically gay but LGBTQ+ Charlotteans and visitors alike will find a welcoming space at both of these spots.

 Elsewhere, be sure to stop by Plaza Midwood’s White Rabbit, an LGBTQ+ gift shop.
 You can’t miss it: It’s the fabulously painted rainbow building right on Central Avenue.

 Pride is the annual celebration of the 1969 Stonewall Riots, widely considered to be the genesis of the modern-day gay rights movement.